 A fleur de lys intertwined with an embattled annulet (rather like a cogwheel).

 Rationale: The symbolism of the fleur de lys, and its importance in relation to the Arms of the City of Lincoln, is mentioned above.
 The embattled annulet or cogwheel refers to the engineering heritage and history of Lincoln; more widely to industry, commerce.
 Symbolically the device can be taken to mean work and endeavour.

 The University's motto is 'Libertas per Sapientiam' which means 'Through Wisdom, Liberty' in Latin.
 Wisdom resonates with Minerva as the Roman Goddess of Wisdom, while Liberty refers, among other things, to intellectual freedom and resonates with the presence of one of the four remaining original 1215 versions of the Magna Carta in the City of Lincoln.

-Staff and students of the University of Lincoln can download the University's logo in various file formats from the Corporate Identity section of The Portal (intranet).
-Readymade templates for posters, presentations and other branded materials are also available.
+Staff and students of the University of Lincoln can access the University's logo in various file formats, and readymade templates for posters, presentations and other branded materials by emailing firstname.lastname@example.org.
 Some academic schools and departments have their own official variations of the University logo.

 Students who wish to use the University logo on their coursework, such as dissertation covers, may do so without written permission.
 University staff are also free to use the logo in publications arising from their academic work, such as research reports or presentations, provided the use is consistent with the University’s Corporate Identity Guidelines.